McConnell undergoes surgery to repair shoulder fracture

 LOUISVILLE, Ky.
-(AP) — Senate Majority Leader Mitch McConnell has undergone surgery to repair a fracture in his shoulder.
+(AP) — Senate Majority Leader Mitch McConnell underwent successful surgery to repair a fracture in his shoulder — an injury he suffered when he fell at his Kentucky home earlier this month.

-McConnell spokesman David Popp said in a statement Friday that the Senate Republican leader had successful surgery Thursday in his hometown of Louisville, Kentucky.
+The surgery occurred Thursday in his hometown of Louisville, a McConnell spokesman said Friday.

-Popp says the surgery was done “without incident” and that the senator is grateful to his surgical team.

 Most Read Stories